Who we are

 Deanna Radford

-Deanna Radford is a writer, editor, performer, and organizer with an MA in creative writing (Concordia University).
-Her poetry has appeared in The Capilano Review, Vallum, and more.
-She writes about music and sound art and contributed toResistant Practices in Communities of Sound (MQUP, 2024).
-Her poetry-sound group, Cloud Circuit, has toured Western Canada, performed in the US, and served as Ambassadors of the Embassy of Utopia at the Tartu International Literary Festival in Estonia.
-She was the communications & membership services coordinator at the Quebec Writers’ Federation (2013-17), curator of the Atwater Poetry Project (2015-19), digital media editor of Font magazine, and a contributing copy editor to Tara Schwartz’s Can’t Help Falling.
-Deanna is currently a curator and social media promotions consultant for Arts in the Margins and a freelance editor.
+Born in Winnipeg, MB, Treaty 1 territory, Deanna Radford is a writer, editor, performer, and organizer with an MA in creative writing (Concordia University).
+Her poetry has appeared in The Capilano Review, Vallum, and elsewhere.
+She writes on music and sound art and contributed an introduction to Resistant Practices in Communities of Sound (MQUP, 2024).
+Her poetry-sound group, Cloud Circuit, has performed across Canada, the US, Estonia, and Germany, with a debut album forthcoming on Watch That Ends the Night Records.
+She has served as communications coordinator at the Quebec Writers' Federation, curator of the Atwater Poetry Project, and digital media editor of Font magazine.

 Cora Siré